 The average lifespan of a natural eyelash is around 90 days.
 It will go through three different phases in the growth cycle.

-Just like regular hair, each lash is in a different part of the cycle at any time.
-While one lash may be falling, another may be growing.
+Just like regular hair, each lash is in a different part of the growth cycle at any time.
+While one lash may be resting, another may be growing.

-New lashes are often too small to support extensions.
+New lashes are often too small to support extensions and if a new lash has been unintentionally glued to an eyelash that is shedding, it may damage the new growth and take up to 3 months to grow back.
 This is why it is important to know the different growth cycles.

 The Anagen Phase is the first stage in the eyelash growth cycle.
 The lashes are actively growing for about 30 to 45 days, or 4 to 6 weeks.